God — The Way

 Joseph and Benjamin: Sons of Rachel, Children of Promise

-Joseph: The Journey of Assumption
+The Law of Assumption in Action

-1. The Dreams as Assumptions (Genesis 37:5–11)
+1. Dreams as Assumptions (Genesis 37:5–11)

 2. The Pit (Genesis 37:23–24)

-3. From Slavery to Sovereignty (Genesis 39–41)
+3. From Betrayal to Sovereignty (Genesis 39–41)

-The Silver Cup and Hidden Money
+The Silver Cup and Hidden Money: Assumptions Revealed

 1. Silver Cup (Genesis 44:2–5)